 Once you're in, you can navigate to its Premier League home page and tune in for all the pre-match build-up as well as the full range of matches live and uninterrupted.

 Check out the full list of kick-off times above and a technical guide to watching via the Amazon Prime Video app below on a host of devices.

 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.

 Watch Premier League with Amazon Prime Video free trial

 Good news!
 New customers can sign up for a free Amazon Prime 30-day free trial which means you can watch all of the Premier League games shown on the platform.

-With the trial you can also catch hit shows such as The Boys and El Presidente with full access to their extensive library of TV and films, plus free next day delivery on thousands of items from the regular Amazon shop.
+With the trial you can also catch hit shows such as All or Nothing: Juventus and Rooney with full access to its extensive library of TV and films, plus free next day delivery on thousands of items from the regular Amazon shop.

-Subscriptions usually cost £7.99 a month, or £79 per year, and comes with all of the great perks listed above.
+Subscriptions usually cost £7.99 a month and come with all of the great perks listed above.